Aira, Microsoft, and Moovit make public transport more accessible for the visually impaired

 Big market

-Improving access to technology is a major focus for most of the big tech companies, with Google recently launching a number of new accessibility-focused apps and services to help its users, while Microsoft has also been working on numerous programs to open up their products to millions more people.
-Elsewhere, Apple recently moved its Accessibility features front-and-center in its iOS update.
+Improving access to technology is a major focus for most of the big tech companies, with Google recently launching a number of new accessibility-focused apps and services to help its users, and Microsoft also working on numerous programs to open up its products to millions more people.
+Elsewhere, Apple recently moved its Accessibility features front and center in its iOS update.

-As the Institute on Disability noted in a 2011 report: “If people with disabilities were a formally recognized minority group, at 19 percent of the population, they would be the largest minority group in the United States.”
+As the Institute on Disability noted in a 2011 report: “If people with disabilities were a formally recognized minority group, at 19% of the population, they would be the largest minority group in the United States.”
 Similarly, around 1.3 billion people live with some form of visual impairment globally, according to data from the World Health Organization (WHO).

 If nothing else, this highlights a simple fact that disabilities represent a lucrative market, and if companies want all consumers to use their products they need to make them, well, more usable.